AlexanderAgd/CLIST/README.md

 # CLIST
 C List, universal list solution for C language.
 Pure C but compatible to compile with C++.
-Supports all kind of data in a list: char, short, int, long, pointers, structs.
+Supports all kind of data in a list: char, short, int, long, pointers, structs ...
 One struct and one init function - very easy and comfort usage, example:
 ```C
   struct unit